 Starting November 1, 2021, monetizing creators must turn on 2-Step Verification on the Google Account used for their YouTube channel to access YouTube Studio or YouTube Studio Content Manager.
 Learn more

 Securing your YouTube account helps prevent your account or channel from being hacked, hijacked, or compromised.

 Note: If you think your account has been hacked, learn how to secure it.

 Create a strong password & keep it safe

 A strong password helps you keep your personal information safe and prevents someone else from getting into your account.

-Make your password long & memorable: Use 8 characters or more.
-It can be any combination of letters, numbers and symbols.
+Create a strong and complex password: Use 8 characters or more.
+It can be any combination of letters, numbers, and symbols.